leedaehan/PGO-Module/README.md

     + Pose graph optimization module is based on [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM) paper
     + Loop-detection is based on radius search and ICP is used to calc matching

-+ Note : You can use Fast-LIO / Faster-LIO with PGO-Module in this package
++ Note : You can use FAST-LIO / Faster-LIO with PGO-Module in this package
 + Note2 : You can also use your LIO / LO algorithm with this PGO-Module using `git submodule add` your package in third_party

 <br>